Uthara21/Fetal_health_dockerimage/README.md

 # Fetal_health_dockerimage
-This project is to check the health of foetus.
+This project is to check the health of foetus by classification .
-Changes